This post may contain affiliate links. Read the full disclosure here.

 I’m glad you asked.

-Here’s my step-by-step quickie guide to repotting your plants:
+Here’s my step-by-step quickie guide to repotting houseplants:

-- Ensure that you have a pot with a drainage hole to help prevent overwatering
+- Ensure that you have a pot with drainage holes to help prevent overwatering

 - If you’re buying your potting mix, mix in some extra perlite for a well-draining mix